 Stationery suppliers are selling out of post-it notes.
 Sharpies are the hottest tool in town and everyone is drinking bad coffee at the company off-site.

 Here’s how to make sure you win this quarter, this year and every quarter with your strategic planning.

-There are 3 mistakes most organisations make when doing their strategic plans.
+There are 3 mistakes most organizations make when doing their strategic plans.

 1. The strategic planning workshop is a love-in.

 Everyone is too nice, everything becomes fluffy.

 The biggest problem with the typical strategic planning workshop is it lacks objectivity.

 I bet you’ve been there.
 The facilitator opens with an inspiring story, moves to some open questions, the post-it notes come out and everyone is looking at the world with rose coloured glasses.

 An hour or two later after everyone has shared their ideas, there are a few big motherhood statements about saving the world and everyone feels good.